-The classic Ohio Bar has a base price of $282, and that includes two zinc variations.
-A black oxide variation is offered for just a few bucks more at $295.
-All three of these OG Ohio Bars feature a 190k PSI shaft and cast bronze bushings versus the 195k PSI shaft and superior composite bushings of the SS Ohio.
-Both the zinc and oxide bars will fade and chip over time, and the oxide Ohio will also oxidize, but the stainless won’t fade or rust.
+The classic Ohio Bar has a base price of $282, and it is a zinc bar.
+A black oxide variant is offered for just a few bucks more at $295.
+Both of these OG Ohio Bars feature a 190k PSI shaft and cast bronze bushings versus the 195k PSI shaft and superior composite bushings of the SS Ohio.
+Both the zinc and oxide bars will fade and chip over time, and the oxide bar will also oxidize, but the stainless won’t fade or rust.

 As always, I hope this review has been helpful in your quest to find equipment worthy of your gym.
 If you liked this article, please share this article somewhere.